The Starter Kit: Weather Station is discontinued and is no longer sold. The Tabletop Weather Station is the recommended

 As next step click through the tabs of the Brick Viewer to see if all of the sensors are working correctly.
 Now you can be sure that the Bricks and Bricklets have versions that work together and that everything will work if it is screwed together in the weather station enclosure.

 If the hardware is running correctly you can also try the demo application for this Starter Kit: Weather Station.
-It implements three of the presented projects for demonstration purposes:
+It implements two of the presented projects for demonstration purposes:

 Each project can be selected with its own tab.
 The first project only displays the measured values.
 The second project is more complex and displays min, max and average values as well as graphs for these measurements.
 The display mode can be changed by pressing the buttons at the LCD 20x4 Bricklet or in the application.
 In some modes the buttons can be pressed multiple times, such that other measurements will be shows.

 The download link is in the resources section.

 There is no singular way to build the Weather Station.
 In the following we will show one way to build different variants.
 The idea of the Weather Station Starter Kit is, that it is easily extensible and modifiable.

 For example: You can put the Bricks and Bricklets on spacers (as is mostly shown below), but you can also screw them directly to the case to save space.
 There are several holes that allow to mount addition Analog In, Temperature or IO-4 Bricklets to read out more sensors.